-Curry Turkey Salad Recipe
+Curry Turkey Salad

 For this curried turkey salad I've used a mix of yogurt and mayonnaise.
 The yogurt provides the tang, the mayonnaise the creaminess.
 Feel free to substitute at will between the two depending on your preference.

-- 1/2 Tbsp yellow curry powder
+1/2 tablespoon yellow curry powder

-- 1/4 cup yogurt
+1/4 cup plain yogurt

-- 1/4 cup mayonnaise
+1/4 cup mayonnaise

-- 1 Tbsp honey
+1 tablespoon honey

-- 1/4 teaspoon ground ginger
+1/4 teaspoon ground ginger

-*Once you've chopped the apples, sprinkle with lemon juice to keep them from discoloring.
+1 apple, peeled, cored, chopped and sprinkled with 1 teaspoon lemon juice to keep them from discoloring)